ubccpsc/310/project/Deliverable1.md

 - `InsightResponse` is the interface for the objects your methods will fulfill with.
 - `IInsightFacade` is the front end (wrapper) for the query engine.
 In practice, it defines the endpoints for the deliverable.
 It provides several methods:
-- `addDataset(id: string, content: string, type: InsightDatasetType): Promise<InsightResponse>` adds a dataset to the internal model, providing the id of the dataset, the string of the content of the dataset, and the type of the dataset.
-For this deliverable the dataset type will be _courses_.
+- `addDataset(id: string, content: string, kind: InsightDatasetKind): Promise<InsightResponse>` adds a dataset to the internal model, providing the id of the dataset, the string of the content of the dataset, and the kind of the dataset.
+For this deliverable the dataset kind will be _courses_.
 - `removeDataset(id: string): Promise<InsightResponse>` removes a dataset from the internal model, given the id.
 - `performQuery(query: any): Promise<InsightResponse>` performs a query on the dataset.
 It first should parse and validate the input query, then perform semantic checks on the query, and finally evaluate the query if it is valid.
+- `listDatasets(): InsightDataset[]` returns a list of all added datasets.
+This list contains the id, kind, and number of rows of each added dataset.

 To implement the API you will likely have to create your own additional methods and classes.